-Beneficiaries who receive Residential Supports may not receive Home Modifications, In-Home Intensive Supports, Community Living and Supports, Respite (unless the individual resides in an AFL), Supported Living, or State Plan Personal Care Services.
+A beneficiary who receives Residential Supports may not receive Home Modifications, Community Living and Supports, Respite (unless the individual resides in an AFL), Supported Living, or State Plan Personal Care Services.
 Assistive Technology Equipment & Supplies may be accessed when the item belongs to the individual and can transition to other settings with the individual.

-This service is not available at the same time of day as Community Networking, Day Supports, Community Living and Supports, Supported Living, Supported Employment or one of the State Plan Medicaid Services that works directly with the person such as Private Duty Nursing.
+This service is not available at the same time of day as Community Networking, Day Supports,

+Community Living and Supports, Supported Living, Supported Employment or one of the State Plan Medicaid Services that works directly with the person such as Private Duty Nursing.